Gravitational-wave Observations Suggest Most Black Hole Mergers Form in Triples: Astrophysical implications

 Another possibility discussed in the literature is a spin flip induced by mass transfer \citep{StegmannAntonini}, which could produce in-plane tilts.
 This mechanism could reduce the first-born black hole’s spin projection onto the orbital angular momentum; however, its nature and efficiency remain highly uncertain as it requires very efficient angular momentum transport between the stellar core and envelope and inefficient tides which would otherwise realign the spins after mass transfer.

 Alternatively, \citet{VitaleMould2025} discuss the possibility that parametric modelling for an underlying preferentially aligned merger population may lead to inference of spurious peaks away from perfect alignment due to measurement uncertainties and the finiteness of the current sample size.
-We agree it is essential to verify the non-parametric inference of \citet{GWTC4pop} and our parametric analysis with the growing gravitational-wave dataset in the future.
+This highlights that it is essential to verify the non-parametric inference of \citet{GWTC4pop} and our parametric analysis with the growing gravitational-wave dataset in the future.
 However, we stress that \citet{VitaleMould2025} tested underlying preferentially aligned populations ($\mu_t=1$) which are extremely broad with $\sigma_t=1.15$, which seems inconsistent with current expectations from astrophysical models that tend to be narrower (see Section~\ref{sec:methods}).
-Even in that case their spurious peaks away from alignment tend to be significantly higher than $\cos\theta\approx0$.
+Even in that case, their spurious peaks away from alignment are not as narrowly peaked as close to $\cos\theta\approx0$ as the feature in the GWTC-4.0 data.